reactive/data-client/docs/rest/api/RestEndpoint.md

 </TypeScriptEditor>

-[process](#process) determines the resolution value when the endpoint is called directly or when use with [Controller.fetch](/docs/api/Controller#fetch).
-Otherwise this will be 'any' to ensure compatibility.
+[process](#process) determines the resolution value when the endpoint is called directly.
+Otherwise this will be `any` to ensure compatibility.

 <TypeScriptEditor>